 From 1987 until 1989, Susan was on the building committee of the Alkira Aged Care Facility in Toogoolawah, working as publicity officer.
 She was also President of the Ladies National Party around 1988 and has been a volunteer in the Toogoolawah Youth Red Cross, an advocate and committee member for the establishment of ‘Our House’ in Toogoolawah and a member of the Brisbane Valley Blue Nurses Sub-Committee.

 Susan is also an established Australian artist, drawing inspiration from the McConnel history, her childhood in Western Australia and the Australian outback and its heritage.
 Depicting bush characters in oil on canvas, Susan has won various awards and has held exhibitions around Queensland including at the Stockman’s Hall of Fame 25thAnniversary in 2013.

-Caitlin Jane St Clair McConnel, LLB (Hons) BBus (Fin) GDLP [sixth generation descendant of Cressbrook]
+Caitlin Jane St Clair McConnel, LLM (Hons) LLB (Hons) BBus (Fin) GDLP [sixth generation descendant of Cressbrook]

 Caitlin is the only child of Christopher and Susan McConnel and is descendant of the Lordly line of high St Clair, Scotland.

 Caitlin is a Senior Associate at Australian law firm, Clayton Utz.
 She is also a sixth-generation grazier and a spokesperson for the McConnel family.
 She is the Chair of the Royal National Agricultural and Industrial Association of Queensland (RNA) Future Directions Committee, a Director of the RNA Foundation and a Non-Executive Director of the Future Farmers Network.